 - Requesting and receiving a Delegation of Procurement Authority (DPA) prior to soliciting and awarding a task order under OASIS SB - 2.
-Complying with the terms and conditions of OASIS SB (See Section H.3.) - 3.
-Complying with the ordering procedures outlined in FAR Subpart 16.505, and other agency specific regulatory supplements - 4.
+Complying with the terms and conditions of OASIS SB (See Section H.3.) - Complying with the ordering procedures outlined in FAR Subpart 16.505, and other agency specific regulatory supplements - 4.
 Issuing task orders solicitations under the proper NAICS Code and corresponding OASIS SB MA-IDIQ Contract Number (See Section H.4.) - 5.
 Allowing a reasonable time for fair opportunity proposal submission - 6.
 Resolving any performance issues, disputes, claims or protests at the task order level - 7.
-Responding to all Freedom of Information Act (FOIA) requests at the task order level - Entering task order performance evaluation in the Contractor Performance Assessment Reporting System (CPARS) or alternative past performance assessment reporting system mandated by customer agencies that do not require the use of CPARS - 9.
-Entering task order award data in the Federal Procurement Data System Next Generation (FPDS-NG) upon task order award, if applicable - 10.
-Providing solicitation and task order award data to the OASIS SB Contracting Officer in accordance with the OASIS SB Ordering Guide and Appendices located at www.gsa.gov/oasis - 11.
+Responding to all Freedom of Information Act (FOIA) requests at the task order level - 8.
+Entering task order performance evaluation in the Contractor Performance Assessment Reporting System (CPARS) or alternative past performance assessment reporting system mandated by customer agencies that do not require the use of CPARS - 9.
 Closing out task orders in a timely manner